fedeval/integrations-challenge/connections/documentation/DEVELOPMENT_PROCESS.md

   -d "card[cvc]"=314 \
   -d "billing_details[name]"="Foo Bar"
 ```
-The API only requires a `type` parameter, which is an enum taking 18 different methods.
+The API only requires a `type` parameter, which is an enum taking 18 different valid options.
 In our case, the only other information provided were card details and the name of the cardholder.
-We can then pass the `id` of the PaymentMethod object this API request returns to as a parameter in the body of our PaymentIntent request.
+We can then pass the `id` of the PaymentMethod object this API request returns as a parameter in the body of our PaymentIntent request to link PaymentMethod and PaymentIntent.

 ### Error Handling ###

 Reading through the `app-framework/index.d.ts` was helpful to understand how to handle failed and/or declined API request since no error handling was done included in the `common/HTTPClient.ts`.
-In this case the distinction between a `FAILED`request and a `DECLINED` one stood out to me and doing some research in the stripe docs I found that there are three possible reasons why a credit card payment might fail:
+In this case the distinction between a `FAILED`request and a `DECLINED` one stood out to me and doing some research in the Stripe docs I found that there are three possible reasons why a credit card payment might fail:

 1. Payments declined by card issuers
 2. Blocked payments
 3. Invalid API calls

 The first reason is the only one for which the object returned by the API call includes a [decline_code](https://stripe.com/docs/declines/codes) such as for example `do_not_honor` or `insufficient_funds` which were options provided in the `DeclineReason`interface in the started code.
-Hence, I opted to consider as `DECLINED` all requests that would include a `decline_code`and as `FAILED` all other request that would return some sort of error.
+Hence, I opted to consider as `DECLINED` all requests that would include a `decline_code`and as `FAILED` all other request that would return some an error but no `decline_code`.

 To handle errors I created a utility function which I put in a separate `utils.ts` module to keep code modular and more readable.